Information for patients

 What causes CPP?

-– Adenomyosis (a condition where the endometrium is found in the muscle of the womb) can cause pain around the time of a period and during sex.
+- Adenomyosis – A condition where the lining of the womb (endometrium) is found in the muscle of the womb which can cause pain around the time of a period and during sex.

-- Interstitial cystitis (bladder inflammation).
+- Interstitial cystitis – Bladder inflammation.

-- Adhesions (areas of scarred tissue that may be a result of a previous infection, endometriosis or surgery).
+- Adhesions – Areas of scarred tissue that may be a result of a previous infection, endometriosis or surgery.

 - Trapped or damaged nerves in the pelvic area.